karol-depka/react-typescript-samples/readme.md

   React, or you are going to start working on a new project, I recommend you going through these examples.

-- [Old_class_components_samples](./old_class_components_samples): The old samples, just in case you need to work with older react versions or you need to maintain legacy code.
+- [Old_class_components_samples](./old_class_components_samples): The old samples, just in case you need to work with older React versions or you need to maintain legacy code.

-If you want to make a deeper dive on React Hooks you can check this repo [React Hooks By Example](https://github.com/Lemoncode/react-hooks-by-example)
+If you want to make a deeper dive into React Hooks, you can check this repo [React Hooks By Example](https://github.com/Lemoncode/react-hooks-by-example)

 Other guided repos available (react / redux + typescript):